jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 }</script>
 </figure>

-This image sits over the top of the main carousel, and it's a great bit of the design.
+This image sits over the top of the main carousel, and it's a great part of the design.
 Again, they're using WebP, but maybe not with the right settings.
 But even with optimised settings, the WebP is still big.

 When WebP was created, they designed the alpha channel around things like logos, and things cut-out of photos.
 In these cases the alpha channel is dominated by large areas of the same value: